SarvagyaSrivastava56/ucs503p-202526odd-greenbyte/INTEGRATIONS_SUMMARY.md

-# 🎯 Campus Event Hub - Integrations Summary
+# 🎯 UniConnect - Integrations Summary

 ## ✅ **All Three Integrations Are Production-Ready!**